Managon-pop/Restarter/README.md

 # restarter
-You can restart server easily,and You don't need to wait any seconds for restarting!!!Simple is best :-D
+You can restart server easily,and You don't wait even one second for restarting!!!Simple is best :-D